 If it was re-classified now, alcohol would be a class A drug, up there with heroin and cocaine.

-My wish, my passion is that the world is properly educated about alcohol and then people can make an informed choice, about how much they drink.
+My wish, my passion is that the world is properly educated about alcohol and then people can make an informed choice, about how much they drink and alcohol dependence.
 It’s about their choice to look after themselves, their relationships and their lives essentially.

 So good information is key:

 • It is a physically and psychologically addictive drug, which means if you drink a large amount daily (and the amount is different for all) then there is a good chance you will build up a physical addiction.
 Physical withdrawal from alcohol can be fatal.
 Alcohol withdrawal symptoms are sweating, shaking, anxiety, paranoia, hallucinations, whole body shakes, fits.